SSK-14/chatbot-guardrails/README.md

 └── requirements.txt

 ```

-## Loading the Vectorstore 🗃️

-1. Keep you data or documentations in the knowledge_base folder
-2. Run the command - `python create_index.py`

 ## Contributing 🤝
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the project's GitHub repository.